dpPEScomp/pesdpcompetition.github.io/_pages/about.md

 ## Competition procedure
-* All submitted works should consist of two parts: the dataset and the corresponding report in IEEE data description journal style. [template site](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=10347231)
+* All submitted works should consist of two parts: the dataset and the corresponding report in IEEE data description [journal style](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=10347231).
-* All submitted datasets MUST be hosted on IEEE DataPort [DataPort](https://ieee-dataport.org/) and comply with DataPort’s upload and publication policies.
+* All submitted datasets MUST be hosted on [IEEE DataPort](https://ieee-dataport.org/) and comply with DataPort’s upload and publication policies.

 ## Sponsors & Organizors